jayam04/jympatel.github.io/posts/22.07.22-rooting_android_phone/rooting_android.md

 ## getting boot.img

 ### if you are using Official ROM
-try searching google for boot.img of your android device, boot images of Xiaomi devices caan be found easily.
+try searching google for boot.img of your android device, boot images of Xiaomi devices can be found easily.
+TODO guide to get boot img

 ### if you are using Custom ROM
 unzip zip file of your custom ROM
+TODO get using payload dumper

 ## patching boot.img
+TODO using magisk app

 ## flashing patched_boot.img
+TODO using fastboot method
+TODO using recovery method